Q24/oauth-client-core/README.md

 ## Automatic logout

+> *This `isSessionAlive` endpoint is not a standard specification and should be implemented by the backend of the OIDC server.
+If your instance does not have this functionality implemented the following will not work.
+The `isSessionAlive` URL can be configured in the `config` by setting the `is_session_alive_endpoint`.*

 If the session is closed due to inactivity, the user must be logged out to protect the data still on the local computer from access by unauthorized parties.
 After redirecting to the logged out page, the authentication information will be removed.

 In the case a user may still be logged in on another client, they should not be logged out.
 This is what the isSessionAlive call is for.
 It checks the server to see if the user is still logged in somewhere.
 Logging out would also destroy the session for other clients.
 This would cause these users to eventually be rejected when requesting a renewal of the session, even though they might still be actively using the session.